solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/dex/_index.md

 {{< /highlight >}}

 {{% notice note %}}
 Note this is a simplistic example that has a `/` catch-all path prefix route.
-Gloo needs to handle the `/callback` route and does so in the External Auth service.
-If you don't have a matching route (ie, either using a `/` or `/callback`) for the `callback` setting, you'll see `404`s when the Identity Provider tries to callback to Gloo with the correct tokens.
+Gloo Edge needs to handle the `/callback` route and does so in the External Auth service.
+If you don't have a matching route (ie, either using a `/` or `/callback`) for the `callback` setting, you'll see `404`s when the Identity Provider tries to callback to Gloo Edge with the correct tokens.
 Please reach out to us on the [Slack](https://slack.solo.io) if you run into trouble here.
 {{% /notice %}}

 ### Testing our configuration